 - Do not donate blood, organs, or tissue.

-- Never share needles, syringes, or "works."
+- Never share needles, syringes or other drug paraphernalia.

 How can Hepatitis C be Prevented?